Musar literature: Medieval Ashkenazi-Hasidic Musar literature

 Chassidei Ashkenaz (literally "the Pious of Germany") was a Jewish movement in the 12th century and 13th century founded by Rabbi Judah the Pious (Rabbi Yehuda HeChassid) of Regensburg, Germany, which was concerned with promoting Jewish piety and morality.
 The most famous work of Musar literature produced by this school was The Book of the Pious (Sefer Hasidim).

 Medieval Kabbalistic Musar literature

 Explicitly Kabbalistic mystical works of Musar literature include Tomer Devorah (The Palm Tree of Deborah) by Moses ben Jacob Cordovero, Reshit Chochmah by Eliyahu de Vidas, and Kav ha-Yashar by Tzvi Hirsch Kaidanover.

 Modern Musar literature

 Literature in the genre of Musar literature continued to be written by modern Jews from a variety of backgrounds.

 Mesillat Yesharim

 Mesillat Yesharim is a Musar text published in Amsterdam by Moshe Chaim Luzzatto in the 18th century.
-Mesillat Yesharim is perhaps the most important work of Musar literature of the post-medieval period.
-The Vilna Gaon commented that he couldn't find a superfluous word in the first seven chapters of the work, and stated that he would have traveled to meet the author and learn from his ways if he'd still been alive.
+It is perhaps the most important work of Musar literature of the post-medieval period.
+The Vilna Gaon commented that he could not find a superfluous word in the first seven chapters of the work and stated that he would have traveled to meet the author and learn from his ways if he'd still been alive.